 I’ve left in place the footnote links to the Procedure and Practice website, rather than pulling them all out within this blog post.

 I have written a previous blog post considering this issue: Electronic voting in the Canadian House of Commons.

 House of Commons Administration Report

-UPDATE 2020-05-21: The report Virtual Chamber: A Report in Response to the Statement of the Speaker of the House on April 8, 2020 – May 7, 2020 – Version 2.0 (PDF) is available.
+May 11, 2020 – Virtual Chamber: A Report in Response to the Statement of the Speaker of the House on April 8, 2020 – May 7, 2020 – Version 2.0 (PDF) is available.
 It has a brief section related to remote voting under the heading “Decision making” on page 18.
 It’s a report from the House of Commons Administration on their considerations and analysis of what is possible; it’s not the same as a committee report.
-END UPDATE

 As one might expect, Bosc and Gagnon provides a detailed explanation of the voting process in the House.